-The cooking facilities should be located such that they do not prevent exit if they are involved in a fire.
+The cooking facilities in the kitchen should be located such that they do not prevent exit if they are involved in a fire.
 ADB does not provide clear direction in terms of distance from the potential fire source.
 However, the location of the cooking equipment in each dwellinghouse should provide at least 1.8m horizontal distance between the cooking appliance and the escape route.
 This 1.8m distance draws similarities to recommendations related to final exits and the need for them to be sited such that they are clear of immediate risk from radiated heat.
-This appears to be the case in the proposed Plot designs.